Who Do You Envy?

 - Here is a bonus tip

-You might be asking how this works if your faith is the size of a mustard seed and you really aren’t sure what you believe in but you think He might be real.
+You might be asking how this works if your faith is the size of a mustard seed and you really aren’t sure what you believe in, and you’re open to considering His existence.

 You can do what the rest of us do.
 Have a chat with Christ!
 It might go something like this.

 I do not envy others.
 Oh, don’t get me wrong.
-I used to envy others, covet what others had, and wish, hope and pray that I could have what they have.
+I used to envy others, covet what others had, and wish, hope, and pray that I could have what they do.

-I learned that in order to be where they are and have what they have I would have to live the life they lived.
+I learned that in order to be where they are and have what they have I would have to live the life they lived exactly to a T without missing any experience no matter how great or how devastating.
 My life was a hot mess enough with trauma, pain, devastation, joy, happiness, love, and exhaustion.
 I don’t want to even think of what they have been through that is not public knowledge.